Understanding velocity-based training and how you can use it to boost your strength, power and speed.

 - Type of external loading

 In sports where you need to move quickly – which, let’s be honest, is most of them - lifting heavy all the time isn’t optimal.
-Lifting lighter weights with maximal intent and effort forces an increase in neural drive to compensate for limited crossbridge attachment.
+Lifting lighter weights with maximal intent and effort forces (more reps) an increase in neural drive to compensate for limited crossbridge attachment.
 This is due to the speed of contraction.

-Ultimately, heavy load strength training is effective for improving low-velocity strength against maximal loads.
+Ultimately, heavy load strength resistance training is effective for improving low-velocity strength against maximal loads.
 But it’s fast, lighter load strength training that is effective for improving high-velocity strength.